 After ambient lighting, think about task lighting and specific areas that need to be illuminated so that you can see what you are doing, such as around the mirror or in the shower.

 Finally, use accent lighting to highlight decorative features such as shelves, artwork or greenery.
 Accent lighting helps set the mood in a bathroom and will add depth and interest.

 2. Focus lighting around the mirror

 A well-lit bathroom mirror is essential so you can see what you’re doing properly, whether putting on make-up, brushing teeth or shaving.

 Avoid placing ceiling lighting directly above and in front of the mirror which can create glare and cast unflattering shadows.
-If your mirror is centred above the sink, position light fittings on either side of the mirror at eye level and as close to your face as possible, which will give a more flattering, even glow.
+If your bathroom mirror idea is centred above the sink, position light fittings on either side of the mirror at eye level and as close to your face as possible, which will give a more flattering, even glow.

 Mimic the effect of natural light at a bathroom mirror, by opting for bulbs that offer clear, bright light that won’t appear yellow or dull.